diwanaditya/PacGhost/README.md

 * Works best at \~80×24 or bigger terminal window.
 * This is a fun side project, so expect more polish later.

----

-Would you like me to make the **README sound more like a playful story** (“I made this at 3am, and it turned into Pacghost…”) or keep it clean and professional like above?